NZ ETS market information portal

 Information about policy changes to other relevant legislation

 Policy changes to other legislation can also be relevant in some instances.
-For example, the Zero Carbon Bill is relevant to the NZ ETS market as it is likely to affect the level of domestic ambition and therefore NZU supply and demand.
-Significant announcements about other policies and legislation such as the Zero Carbon Bill will be made available on this website.
+For example, the Climate Change Response (Zero Carbon) Amendment Act is relevant to the NZ ETS market as it sets the level of domestic ambition and therefore affects NZU supply and demand.
+Significant announcements about other policies and legislation like the Climate Change Response (Zero Carbon) Amendment Act will be made available on this website.

-- For information regarding current proposed policy changes to other relevant legislation see for example the proposed Zero Carbon Bill available here.
+- For information regarding other relevant policy changes for example the Climate Change Response (Zero Carbon) Amendment Act is available here.

 The phased removal of the one-for-two transitional measure will result in full obligations for activity occurring during 2019.
 Note, forestry has always faced full surrender obligations.